PassionDigitalWeb/STAT-backup/README.md

 SQL tables.
 This eliminates the need for manual intervention to ensure that all tracked websites are synchronized properly.

-The script includes error handling to help identify and resolve any issues that arise during synchronization.
-The logger.js file contains code for logging errors with [Bunyan](https://github.com/trentm/node-bunyan) to [Google Cloud Monitoring](https://cloud.google.com/monitoring).
-Additionally, the script can be configured to send email notifications in the event of an error.
-This ensures that any issues with the synchronization process can be addressed quickly, minimizing any impact on the web services being synchronized.
+The synchronization script comes with built-in error handling capabilities, enabling swift identification and resolution of any issues that may arise during the synchronization process.
+The error logging functionality is implemented in the logger.js file, which uses the [Bunyan](https://github.com/trentm/node-bunyan) logging library to log errors to [Google Cloud Monitoring](https://cloud.google.com/monitoring).
+For additional error handling capabilities, we also utilize [Sentry.io](https://sentry.io).
+However, in case Sentry.io is not configured through the environment file, the errors can be sent via email instead.

 The website's keyword and ranking tables can then be pulled in to [Google Data Studio](https://support.google.com/looker-studio/answer/7020436?hl=en) with this custom query.